prvdmwrong/prvdmwrong/STYLE.md

 so we agree to accept this one, somewhat arbitrary standard so we can spend more time writing code and less time arguing about formatting details in the review.

-The Oh My Prvd monorepo needs to be minimal, concise, and understandable.
+The Prvd 'M Wrong monorepo needs to be minimal, concise, and understandable.
 Code will be edited by several developers.
 Thus, ease of reading and understanding code is of great concern.
 Complexity above basic levels is either justified or removed.